IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 Developing mobile applications is very different from developing PC software or even embedded software.
 Mobile development is meant to be agile, and a lot of great tools and practices have been developed for that agility.
 However, doing something manually — such as testing an app — is never agile, which is why test automation has shown tremendous growth among app and game developers, speeding up their doings and yielding robust and better results.

 All Testdroid product have been built for test automation.
-The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they've planned - and this is where our Testdroid Interactive is extremely useful.
+The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they've planned - and this is where our Testdroid Manual Testing is extremely useful.

 Test Automation relies real mobile devices (Android, iOS) and offers the possibility to test mobile apps and websites instantly and effectively using test automation frameworks.
 Our infrastructure is build to support unlimited number of simultaneous test runs, meaning that you can select any number of devices for your test run.